 - Alcoholism is a major contributing factor to domestic violence rates.
 Spouses of alcoholics are more likely to suffer domestic violence than spouses of non-alcoholics.

 - Alcoholism can cause personality changes, and a spouse of an alcoholic may start seeing his or her partner as a different person.

-- Even when alcoholism does not lead to outright physical abuse it can still cause the alcoholic to be more critical and emotionally abusive toward his or her spouse.
+- Even when alcoholism does not lead to outright physical abuse, it can still cause the alcoholic to be more critical and emotionally abusive toward his or her spouse.

 - Alcoholism can easily interfere with a parent’s ability to care for a child, placing an extraordinary level of responsibility on the sober partner when it comes to caring for the couple’s children.

 These are just a few examples of how alcoholism can negatively influence a marriage.
-In addition to economic instability and a higher chance of domestic violence, alcoholism can also erode the connection between married spouses and deteriorate their relationship.
+In addition to economic instability and a higher chance of domestic violence, alcoholism can also erode the connection between married spouses and damage their relationship.